agi-lab/climate-dependent-DFA/README.md

     - All graphs shown in Section 3.2 in the paper are plotted in **Presentations of simulation results**.

 - **Section 3.3 Risk and return measures**: This section presents the results shown in Section 3.3 in the paper.
+- **Sensitivity analysis**: This section presents the sensitivity analysis results reported in the paper’s appendices.

 The miscellaneous data cleansing scripts are stored in the folder `Miscellaneous data cleaning codes`.
 These scripts are optional for users to run and can all be executed from within `DFA_model_final.Rmd`.